Motteo1/alx-higher_level_programming/0x05-python-exceptions/README.md

 3. divides 2 integers and prints the result
 4. divides element by element 2 lists
 5. raises a type exception
+6. raises a name exception with a message

 ### Environment
 * Language: Python 3.4.3